powersync-ja/powersync-js/packages/powersync-sdk-react-native/README.md

 ```

-Create a PowerSync connection
+## Create a PowerSync Connection

- - Use a DB adapter to connect to a SQLite DB
+ Use a DB adapter to connect to a SQLite DB:

 ```JavaScript
 // lib/setup-powersync.js